Cloning a marijuana plant

 Most new marijuana plant growers have to decide between using seeds or using clones from other marijuana plants.
 This is an important decision.
 If you choose marijuana clones, you will be able to harvest sooner, and if you know other growers, clones are often easy to come by.
-You can also buy marijuana plant clones from sellers who focus on growing clones in a vegetation garden.
+You can also buy cannabis plant clones from sellers who focus on growing clones in a vegetation garden.
 These sellers have a good variety of marijuana plant mothers to choose from, growing them under lights left on for 18 hours a day.
 These sellers make a good income selling both clones or their more expensive cousin, rooted clones.

 You will often find people buying trays of marijuana plant cuttings when first starting their garden because of the decrease in time required to get to harvest.
 Even though this is a sensible idea, you should still take the time to learn how to grow from seed because of how much you will learn about your marijuana plants during the process.
 If you choose to grow from seeds, you will be able to choose which plants will suit your growing needs best.
 Our recommendation is before you send your plant to flower, you always take two marijuana clones off of the bottom leaves.
 Mark the clones to match the mother they came from and mark off the date.
 Then get those clones to root and set them up to grow in a vegetative state for later cloning should you like the harvested results.
 You can create an entire crop from a single mother plant, and the plants will all appear relatively uniform.
 You should end up with an increase in quantity and quality over your previous yield this way.
 All growers should clone their own plants when they find a successful plant to grow.
 We will now go through and explain the easiest way to take clones off of a mother plant so you can enjoy this process and be successful at it.